On the Complexity of Dynamic Mechanism Design: Introduction

-What about deterministic adaptive auctions?
-The same idea works, except that in the deterministic case, the auctioneer "punishes" the buyer for lower bids by charging higher prices on the second day.
+What about deterministic adaptive mechanisms?
+The same idea works, except that in the deterministic case, the seller punishes the buyer for lower bids by charging higher prices on the second stage.